Geographic Call Routing or Geo Routing makes it possible to direct incoming phone calls to specific sites based on the location of the caller.

 Both choices offer advantages and selection varies based on business needs.
 Let us break down the top benefits of each option.

-This type of call routing requires callers to manually enter their zip code on their phone keypad.
+This type of call routing requires callers to enter their zip code on their phone keypad.
 The zip code is used to route the inbound call to the closest location.
-This can be beneficial because zip codes are typically associated with more defined geographic areas.
+This can be beneficial because we typically associate zip codes with more defined geographic areas.
 On the other hand, it involves input from the caller and slows down the connection time.

 Area Code Geographic Call Routing